 An Introduction

-The particulars of the German campaign in the Netherlands have quite poorly been covered in the enormous amounts of books written on the topic of the German invasion of northwestern Europe.
-Even these last couple of years, during which again many history books saw the light of day, usually based on new research and a fresh approach of reproducing the past, the war days in the Netherlands are either hastily addressed or desribed in a most inaccurate way.
-Particularly the most interesting component of the German campaign, the giant air-landing operation, is often poorly covered.
-That in itself is amazing, for Montgomery would copy-cat that very same operation four years later when he hastily designed operation Market-Garden.
-An operation that was virtually an identical copy of the German operation in May 1940 in the Netherlands.
+Particularly the most interesting component of the German campaign in the Netherlands, the very ambitious full scale air-landing operation between the Hague and Rotterdam, is often poorly covered.
+That is quite amazing, when one realizes that four years later nobody else than Bernard Montgomery would copy-cat that very same operation when he hastily designed operation Market-Garden.
+An operation that was basically an identical copy of the German operation in May 1940 in the Netherlands.
 And miracle or not, the commander of the German air-landing division that raided the west of the Netherlands in May 1940 - General Student - was opposing Monty's airbornes in September 1944!
-It is obvious why the German operation in the Netherlands in May 1940 - that first War over Holland - was hardly addressed in - for example - British history-books and historical non-fiction editions.
-The second War over Holland in 1944 was after all simply a cheap copy-paste operation, and silly enough applied against its own designer, Kurt Student!
+If Monty would have read his periodic Bletchley Park summaries (which contained intercepted German radio traffic) - which he, stubborn as he was, specifically did not - he would have known that he was scheduling Students battle plan for May 1940 and use it against this very General too.
+It is tempting to conclude that the reason why the German operation in the Netherlands in May 1940 - that first War over Holland - is hardly addressed in British history-books is quite obvious: the second War over Holland in September 1944 was after all simply a cheap copy-paste operation and silly enough applied against its own designer, Kurt Student!

 The German campaign in Holland

-It is hardly known though that a massive German air landing operation took place in the crucial western part of the Netherlands, involving 10,000 - 12,000 troops and over 1,250 dedicated transport- and support planes.
+Beyond the borders of the Netherlands it is hardly known though that a massive German air landing operation took place in the crucial western part of the Netherlands, involving 10,000 - 12,000 troops and over 1,250 dedicated transport- and support planes.
 The fact that this particular German operation wasn't just a walk in the park, that they suffered defeat around the Hague and that the Luftwaffe lost hundreds of planes during the campaign, is news to many.
 Also, the fact that Dutch forces were able to withhold a German attack in the central frontline of the country - at the Grebbe-line - for a prolonged period of three full days shall be a novelty to many.

 A walk in the park - a statement that many foreigners - even many native Dutch citizens - attach to the five days' war in May 1940.
-It may be so, but at a considerable German cost of alomost 300 airplanes [about 10% of their able fleet in those days] lost beyond repair, over 2,000 men killed in action, about 8,000 wounded and 1,250 men [mainly airborne troops and pilots] captured and shipped to British prisoner-of-war camps.
+It may be so, but at a considerable German cost of alomost 300 airplanes [about 10% of their able fleet in those days] lost beyond repair, over 2,000 men killed in action, about 7,000 wounded and 1,250 men [mainly airborne troops and pilots] captured and shipped to British prisoner-of-war camps.
 It resulted into a battered German airborne weapon.

 Material losses suffered during the campaign in the Netherlands would contribute to altering important details of the invasion plans for Great Britain, because the existing plans for airborne and air landing operations in Northern Ireland and England had no longer been feasible due to the suffered losses.
 Material losses that had been replaced - but had prevented expansion at the same time - when a year later Crete was invaded by airbornes and airlanding troops.
 The Crete campaign again demanded heavy losses of transport planes.
-Losses that were more than a year later hard felt when the 6th Army had been surrounded around Stalingrad and had to be fed from the tit of the Luftwaffe cow.
+Losses that were more than a year later hard felt when the 6th Army had been surrounded at Stalingrad and had to be fed from the tit of the Luftwaffe cow.
 That cow had lost its healthy fat though.
-The chain of events, the fact that replacements had to fill gaps rather than expand the German arsenals, was a chain that had started to grow with its first shackles.
+The chain of events, the fact that replacements had to fill gaps rather than expand the German fleet, was a chain that had started to grow with its first shackles.
 These first shackles had - amongst others - been the sustained heavy losses of German transport airplanes and trained pilots during the campaigns in Norway and Holland.

 The French involvement